 To enable all children to access the range of digital devices we have, children all have additional core skills lessons in line with the progression in core skills and programs documents.
 This is to enable children to become effective users of not just the software but also the hardware through the development of mouse and keyboard skills and ensure increasing challenge for children as they progress through school.

 At times, areas of the computing curriculum is taught discreetly such as the beginning of the school year in which all children are asked to discuss and agree to the AUP.
-In addition, specific lessons relating to online safety, GDPR and personal information are taught to the children.
-GDPR is a key priority with children being taught what we mean by personal information, who should have access to it and how to keep it safe.
+In addition, specific lessons relating to online safety, and personal information are taught to the children.
+A key priority with children is being taught what we mean by personal information, who should have access to it and how to keep it safe.
 Children are introduced to safe passwords, safe communication and what to do if they get that ‘uh oh’ feeling.
 In addition to discreet teaching, this continues to be implemented through other linked lessons and each time children access digital devices.

 Discreet teaching will also, at times, be appropriate for areas of computer science to ensure children can become confident in the specialist areas of this.
 There will still be cross-curricular links where appropriate.
 Children are encouraged to be creative thinkers and designers by first accessing step by step guides of key program building in a range of programs/apps before creating their own designs in a variety of areas.

 Our Computing Curriculum has been structured to demonstrate a progression of knowledge and skills and ensures that children can build on their understanding, as each new concept and skill is taught with opportunities for children to revisit skills and knowledge as they progress through school.

 Children become digitally literate and are ready to confidently use technology at home and at school.
 We believe it is a skill that empowers, and one that all pupils should be aware of and develop competence in.
 Pupils who can think computationally are better able to create, understand and use computer-based technology, and so are better prepared for today’s world and future.